nikolasstow/MarvelQuery/docs/examples.md

 # Refining Queries with IDLists

 In this section, we’ll explore how to refine queries using related resources from other data types.
 Each data type in the API offers parameters that let you filter your search by specifying resources of a different type that are related to the results you’re looking for.
 These parameters correspond to the strings in the [EndpointType](endpoints.md#endpointtype) union and are available for all six main data types: `characters`, `comics`, `creators`, `events`, `series`, and `stories`.
 When querying one type, you will typically see 4-5 parameters corresponding to the other types.
-For example if you query for [`Creators`](api-parameters.md#creatorparams), you will have parameters named `comics`, `series`, `events`, and `stories` to refine the query based on those types.
+For example, if you query for [`Creators`](api-parameters.md#creatorparams), you will have parameters named `comics`, `series`, `events`, and `stories` to refine the query based on those types.

 These parameters accept an [IDList](api-parameters#idlist), which can be a single ID (`number`) or an array of IDs (`number[]`).
 When you use this type of parameter, it filters the results to include only resources that are related to **all** the specified IDs.
 The type of resources being filtered corresponds to the parameter name (e.g., using the parameter with the key `"characters"` will filter the query to show only resources that feature **all** the characters listed in the value).